 The main sources of the livestock statistics are the register of production subsidies (sheep for breeding, goats, breeding pigs, poultry for egg production and beef cows), statistics of approved carcasses (animals for slaughter) and the Cow Recording System at TINE BA18 (TINE BA Annually) (heifers for breeding and dairy cows).
-These sources cover 90-100 per cent of the animal populations.
-The coverage in the register of production subsidies is shown in Table 5.3.
+These sources cover 80-100 per cent of the animal populations.
+The estimated shortage of coverage is compensated in the total number of animals used in the emission estimates.
+The coverage in the data sources is shown in Table 5.3.